Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 \subsubsection{Ablations on ATST-Clip}

-We separately evaluate the effectiveness of the transformer encoder and the proposed view creation strategy.
+We separately evaluate the effectiveness of the Transformer encoder and the proposed view creation strategy.
 Table~\ref{tab:segments} shows the results.
 The result of BYOL-A is also given, which uses a CNN encoder and a single 1-second segment.
 Our models use single or two segments, with a length of 1 second or 6 seconds.
 For a fair comparison, when the segment length is set to 1 second, we split audio clips into 1-second chunks for downstream tasks.

 \textbf{Transformer Encoder:} With the same view creation strategy, i.e. creating two views from a 1-second segment, our model (line 2 in Table \ref{tab:segments}) outperforms BYOL-A, especially for the two speech tasks (SPCV2 and VOX1).
-Speech involves more long-term semantic information, and transformer is more suitable than CNN for learning these long-term dependencies.
+Speech involves more long-term semantic information, and Transformer is more suitable than CNN for learning these long-term dependencies.

 \textbf{View Creation Strategy:} As shown in Table \ref{tab:segments}, when the segment length is set to 1 second, using one single segment is better than using two segments.
-This phenomenon is consistent with the claim made in BYOL-A \cite{niizumi_byol_2021} that the two segments may be too different to be identified as a positive pair.
+This phenomenon is consistent with the claim made in BYOL-A \cite{niizumi_byol_2021} that the two segments may be too different to be identified as the same sample.
 However, two views created from a single segment may share too much semantic content, thus leading our model to find an easy solution.
 When the segment length is increased to 6 seconds, the performance measures of AS-20K, VOX1 and US8K are systematically increased, no matter whether using one or two segments.
-This is partially due to the capability of learning long-term dependencies of the transformer encoder.
+This is partially due to the capability of learning long-term dependencies of the Transformer encoder.
 In addition, for the 6-second case, using two segments exhibits superior performance over using one segment.
-The possible reasons are: the two segments can be rationally identified as a positive pair as they share a small portion of overlap, and meanwhile they are different enough to increase the task difficulty and thus leads the model to learn a more generalized representation.
+The possible reasons are: the two segments can be rationally identified as the same sample as they share a small portion of overlap, and meanwhile they are different enough to increase the task difficulty and thus leads the model to learn a more generalized representation.